Aliases for PTH Gene

 GeneCards Summary for PTH Gene

 PTH (Parathyroid Hormone) is a Protein Coding gene.
 Diseases associated with PTH include Hypoparathyroidism, Familial Isolated, 1 and Primary Hyperparathyroidism.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Presynaptic function of Kainate receptors and Rheumatoid arthritis.
 Gene Ontology (GO) annotations related to this gene include hormone activity and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot Summary for PTH Gene

 PTH elevates calcium level by dissolving the salts in bone and preventing their renal excretion.
 Stimulates [1-14C]-2-deoxy-D-glucose (2DG) transport and glycogen synthesis in osteoblastic cells.